 Ten years later, in 1866, Sir William Siemens patented the use of ferro-manganese in steelmaking to control the levels of phosphorus and sulphur.
-Subsequently, and in contrast to all the early work involving manganese and steelmaking, Leclanché in 1868 developed the dry cell battery.
+Subsequently, and in contrast to all the early work involving Manganese and steelmaking, Leclanché in 1868 developed the dry cell battery containing Manganese dioxide.

 The history of Manganese has been a stream of new processes and metallurgical/chemical applications developed with a significant impact on markets as diverse as beverage cans, agricultural pesticides and fungicides and electronic circuitry used in consumer products.

-Manganese it´s an essential component of steel-making process because it improves certain properties that steel by itself doesn´t have.
-To name a few, manganese allows to avoid a phenomenon called “hot shortness”, which causes a surface cracking process at high temperatures, it has an important ability to combine with Sulphur (an unwanted element in steel), and it has a powerful deoxidation capacity.
-Likewise, manganese helps to prevent corrosion, make steel more resistant to abrasion, reduces the temperature at which austenite transforms into ferrite, and also increases the hardenability rate.
+Manganese is an essential component of steel-making process because it improves certain properties that steel by itself doesn´t have.
+To name a few, Manganese allows to avoid a phenomenon called “hot shortness”, which causes a surface cracking process at high temperatures, it has an important ability to combine with Sulphur (an unwanted element in steel), and it has a powerful deoxidation capacity.
+Likewise, Manganese helps to prevent corrosion, make steel more resistant to abrasion, reduces the temperature at which austenite transforms into ferrite, and also increases the hardenability rate.

-In copper alloys production, the use of Mn result in better mechanical strength as well as improved deoxidize and castability properties.
-However, copper alloys represent only two million tons per year and hence represents a relative limited market for Mn demand.
+In copper alloys production, the use of Manganese result in better mechanical strength as well as improved deoxidize and castability properties.
+However, copper alloys represent only two million tons per year and hence represents a relative limited market for Manganese demand.

-An essential characteristic of Manganese, is that it’s a vital element not only for human health, but life overall.
-Several worldwide health organizations recommend daily dietary manganese intake to ensure a good health.
-The role of Mn in health is highly complex, and the lack or inadequate levels of Mn could potentially risk human’s health.
-For more information about Mn effect on human health, contact email@example.com
+An essential characteristic of Manganese is that it is a vital element not only for human health, but life overall.
+It is found mostly in bones, the liver, kidneys and pancreas.
+Manganese helps the body form connective tissue, bones, blood clotting factors and sex hormones.
+Several worldwide health organizations recommend daily dietary Manganese intake to ensure a good health.
+The lack or inadequate levels of Manganese could potentially risk human’s health.
+For more information about Manganese effect on human health, contact email@example.com

 Manganese is found within our own organism, and we need it for various body functions such as absorbing vitamins, producing cartilage in bones and activating certain molecules.
 Nevertheless, excessive inhalation and/or exposure to high levels of Mn can cause a condition known as manganism.
 However, thanks to current technologies and labor regulations, as well as measures on safety matters, this is rarely if ever seen today.
 IMnI ensures that its efforts on these issues are up to date.